pinecoders/pinecoders.github.io/techniques/dsp/README.md

 ## Convolution

 Convolution is one of the most important concepts in signal processing.
-Basically, convolution is a combination of two signals that output a third signal.
-The convolution is mathematically denoted by the symbol `*`, not to be confused with the multiplication symbol in programming.
+Basically, convolution is a combination of two signals that outputs a third signal.
+The convolution is mathematically denoted by the `•` symbol, not to be confused with the multiplication symbol in programming.

 <p align="center">
 <img src="https://www.songho.ca/dsp/convolution/files/conv_commutative03.png">